 With the year slowly winding down, Christmas isn't too far away – but before the big day comes, you could decide to reward yourself with an early Christmas present of up to 120,000 bonus Qantas Points, just by applying for a new credit card and meeting its spending criteria.

-This could also be a great way to be rewarded for your Christmas shopping and all your regular purchases, too, so without delay, here are the top personal credit card deals to know about from American Express, ANZ, Bank of Melbourne, BankSA, Bendigo Bank, Citibank, NAB, St. George and Westpac this month.
+This could also be a great way to be rewarded for your Christmas shopping and all your regular purchases, too, so without delay, here are the top personal credit card deals to know about from American Express, ANZ, Bank of Melbourne, BankSA, Citibank, NAB, St. George and Westpac this month.

 1. American Express Westpac Altitude Black Bundle, ANZ Frequent Flyer Black Visa

 Still with the most generous credit card offer in Australia for Qantas Points, the American Express Westpac Altitude Black Bundle tempts new customers with up to 120,000 bonus Qantas Points across the Westpac Altitude Black Mastercard and the American Express Westpac Altitude Black Card.